RonBeavis/idx/README.md

 # idx
-Tutorial version of a PSM assignment engine using indexes
+A proteomics PSM assignment engine replacing most of the math with Python3 dict and set operations.